msik-404/karma-app-monolith/README.md

 ```

 # Tests
-Docker is required to run tests locally because I use [Testcontainers for Java](https://java.testcontainers.org/).
+Docker is required to run tests locally because [Testcontainers for Java](https://java.testcontainers.org/) are used for
+integration tests.

 Code that is directly communicating with Redis and PostgreSQL is fully tested with integration tests.
 There are also unit test for service layer, they use mocking from [Mockito](https://site.mockito.org/).